Sponsored by MTI Corporation and the Jiang Family Foundation

 - clarity of presentation.

 Candidates must be under (or at) the age of 35 at the nomination deadline date.
-Only current members of The Electrochemical Society may be considered and candidates must be affiliated with the Battery Division.
 The candidates should show exceptional promise that includes leadership, advocacy, outreach or teaching, in addition to excellence in scientific research during their postdoctoral assignment.
 Because the significance of the work may become more evident with time, consideration may be given to papers that have appeared as much as ten years prior to the first of May of the Postdoctoral Associate Research Award year.